apos37/simple-maintenance-redirect/readme.txt

 == Frequently Asked Questions ==

 = Can I customize the maintenance page? =
 Yes!
-You can select any existing WordPress page or set a custom external URL.
-If you choose a WordPress page, the plugin will automatically hide the header and footer so that your navigation bar and page styling is not visible if it's not ready to be revealed yet.
+Just create a page like you would normally and the plugin will automatically hide the header and footer so that your navigation bar and page styling is not visible.
+If you want to further customize the appearance of the page such as the background color, you can use CSS like you would any other page.
+A `maintenance-mode` class has been added to the body element for easier targeting.
+CSS can easily be added in your customizer.

 = Can I allow specific users or roles to bypass maintenance mode? = Yes!
 Logged-in administrators are always allowed.
 You can also customize bypass conditions using the `smredirect_redirect_rules` filter.